 By and large, concrete is an extremely sturdy building material.
 When constructed correctly and in the right conditions, concrete structures can easily last 50 to 100 or more years!

 However, in most cases time, wind, rain, and shifts in the earth’s crust can start to form cracks in concrete.
-These cracks allow debris and water to creep inside the concrete where moisture can slowly eat away at the steel rebar that’s reinforcing almost every concrete structure in the world.
+These cracks allow debris and water to creep inside the concrete where moisture can slowly eat away at the steel rebar materials that reinforce almost every concrete structure in the world.
 As the steel succumbs to this process of wear and tear, the once-strong concrete structure continues to crack further and eventually crumble.

 In early 2016, microbiologist Henk Jonkers from Delft University in the Netherlands came up with the solution of a self-healing concrete product by exploiting the healing properties of nature.
 Mixing a new type of bacteria and calcium lactate capsules into the initial concrete mixture, Jonkers created a type of concrete that can actually rebuild itself as moisture enters the inevitable cracks, gaps, and holes, a form of self-maintenance.